When one's enemy becomes one's neighbor

 We Are God's Family: Personal Encounters with Racism

-Our personal stories have the power to build awareness and understanding, to bridge divides, to bring healing.
+Our personal stories have the power to build awareness and understanding, to bridge divides and bring healing.

-Racism affects every person in some way, regardless of background.
-It underlies many other significant issues, such as poverty, hunger, discrimination, mass incarceration, and disparities in education, health care, income and job status.
+Racism affects every person, regardless of background.
+It underlies issues such as poverty, hunger, discrimination, mass incarceration, and disparities in education, health care, income, job status and access to resources.

-The United Methodist Church condemns racism as a sin and states that all people are persons of sacred worth. “[A]ll peoples and individuals constitute one human family, rich in diversity,” the church states in its Social Principles. “… We recognize that religion, spirituality, and belief can contribute to the promotion of the inherent dignity and worth of the human person and to the eradication of racism.”
+The United Methodist Church condemns racism as a sin and believes all people are of sacred worth. “[A]ll peoples and individuals constitute one human family, rich in diversity,” the church states in its Social Principles.

 Commentaries can be up to 900 words long and should be written from a first-person, personal point of view.